jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
-I'm Jesse, the first &lowast open source human. wondering if a human being can be open source?
+I'm Jesse, the first &#42; open source human. wondering if a human being can be open source?
 We shall see.<br>
 Have an idea for improvement?
 You know what to do.

 Star Sign: Cancer <br>